John Hamilton, 3rd Baron Hamilton of Dalzell: Later life

 In the 1960s, Hamilton was President of the National Association of Probation Officers.
 In 1961, he was with Queen Elizabeth II at Kingston on Thames as Vice Lord Lieutenant for Surrey.
 Lord Hamilton was appointed a Lord-in-Waiting on 17 September 1968.
 In 1973, he was appointed Lord Lieutenant of Surrey.
-Hamilton retired as a Lord-in-Waiting on 1 July 1981 and was made a KCVO the following day.
-He retired from the Lord-Lieutenancy in 1986, and was made a GCVO in the 1987 New Year Honours.
+Hamilton retired as a Lord-in-Waiting on 1 July 1981, and was made a Knight Commander of the Royal Victorian Order (KCVO) the following day.
+He retired from the Lord-Lieutenancy in 1986, and was promoted to Knight Grand Cross of the Royal Victorian Order (GCVO) in the 1987 New Year Honours.

+Personal life

+In 1935 he married Rosemary Coke and acquired Beckington Castle, Somerset.
+Their children included James Leslie Hamilton (1938–2006), later the fourth Baron, and Archibald Gavin ("Archie"), born at Beckington in 1941, later a Conservative politician and life peer.

 Lady Hamilton's sister Celia was the grandmother of Jack Brooksbank, who married the Queen's granddaughter Princess Eugenie in 2018.